Skip to content

 Buying a JR Pass for Tokyo only

 The JR Pass costs ¥50,000+ and only covers JR lines.
-Most Tokyo sightseeing uses Metro lines, not JR. Only buy the JR Pass if you’re also going to Kyoto/Osaka.
+Most Tokyo sightseeing uses Metro lines, not JR. Only buy the JR Pass if you are also taking bullet trains to Kyoto, Osaka, or Hiroshima.
+For Tokyo alone, the Suica card and ¥600 Metro day passes are far cheaper.

 🎨